MatterMiners/cobald-hep-plugins/README.md

 [![Documentation Status](https://readthedocs.org/projects/cobald-hep-plugins/badge)](https://cobald-hep-plugins.readthedocs.io)

-This package collects official and third-party plugins.
+This package collects official and third-party plugins for the `COBalD`_/`TARDIS`_ resource manager.

-## Do I use these plugins?
+## How do I use these plugins?

 The plugins work like the basic COBalD/TARDIS components: install the package and the plugins are automatically available in configuration and code.

-The package is directly available via `pip` and should be installed to the same `python3` environment as COBalD/TARDIS.
+The package is directly available via `pip` and must be installed to the same `python3` environment as COBalD/TARDIS.
 ```bash
 $ python3 -m pip install cobald-hep-plugins